maxhu08/dotman/README.md

 managers.
 So far I have only implemented scripts for arch linux but I might make scripts for other distros that I try.

+I put resources like small configs for stuff like `fish` and `tmux` in the `resources/` directory so the script is stable instead of having it be cloned for some other repository.
+For stuff like `nvim` and `dwm`, the configs will still be cloned since their configs are much heavier than the configs for `fish` or `tmux`.

 ## extra-notes

 To get the scripts, use these commands